Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 Well.
 He could at least pull some underwear on, first.
 So he did that, and whoever-she-was stirred sleepily.

-“Mmm...shame, really.”
+"Mmm...shame, really."

 Hunter paused, and grinned sheepishly.
-“Uh...hi.”
+"Uh...hi."

-“Rebecca,” she said with a more wicked grin.
-“And you are?”
+"Rebecca," she said with a more wicked grin.
+"And you are?"

 He sighed in wary relief and could *feel* how gormlessly he was grinning.
-“Uh.
+"Uh.
 Hunter.
-We, uh, I guess things went kinda fast last night.”
+We, uh, I guess things went kinda fast last night."

-“Well, you looked so lonely…” she stretched out like...well, like a cougar.
+"Well, you looked so lonely…" she stretched out like...well, like a cougar.
 A very *satisfied* cougar.
-“Like a poor lost puppy, even.
+"Like a poor lost puppy, even.
 If you were thinking of clattering around in the kitchen, don’t bother.
 My husband will take care of it when he gets back.
-He’ll be out for his morning jog.”
+He’ll be out for his morning jog."

-“Oh.
-Okay.”
+"Oh.
+Okay."
 Hunter went digging around in his clothes for his phone.
 Sure enough there was a barrage of teasing messages from the Lads.
-“I, uh, guess he’s a morning person, huh?”
+"I, uh, guess he’s a morning person, huh?"

-“Mm.
+"Mm.
 Don’t know how he does it.
-Or how he’s able to walk, after what you did to him last night…”
+Or how he’s able to walk, after what you did to him last night…"

 Hunter blinked.
-He didn’t remember *that!* “I...what?”
+He didn’t remember *that!* "I...what?"

 Rebecca gave him the most *evil* smile he’d ever seen.
-“I’m only teasing.
-Raymond only has permission to watch, for now...”
+"I’m only teasing.
+Raymond only has permission to watch, for now..."

-“Ohh…” Hunter chuckled.
-“Good.
-I’d hope I’d have remembered something like that!“
+"Ohh…" Hunter chuckled.
+"Good.
+I’d hope I’d have remembered something like that!"

 Actually...Hunter looked around.
 No sign of his buddy.

-“...I wonder where Wilde wandered off to.”
+"...I wonder where Wilde wandered off to."

 Rebecca arched an eyebrow at him as she rose to her feet and headed for the bathroom herself, with a bit of a pained groan.
-“Ugh, you young bucks and your lack of restraint...Now what prompted that question?”
+"Ugh, you young bucks and your lack of restraint...Now what prompted that question?"

-“Uh...buddy of mine.
-Goin’ through some stuff, I guess.”
+"Uh...buddy of mine.
+Goin’ through some stuff, I guess."
 Some intuition struck him suddenly.
-“You keep your claws out of him!” he added with a grin.
+"You keep your claws out of him!" he added with a grin.

-She snarled, playfully scrammed the air at him, and vanished into the bathroom with a “Rawr!” and a laugh.
+She snarled, playfully scrammed the air at him, and vanished into the bathroom with a "Rawr!" and a laugh.

 Hunter chuckled, decided he liked her, and scrolled through his messages, just in case there was anything there that demanded his attention.
 Not much, as it turned out: A new post from Adam, posing with Samuel and Diego in one arm and his wife in the other, a huge happy-dad grin turning his face goofy.
 Weirdly *adorably* goofy, which he’d need to tease him about later.
 Other than that, just his daily reminders.

 Rebecca returned, tying herself into a silk bathrobe.
-“So, this buddy of yours.
+"So, this buddy of yours.
 Quiet Brit?
 Cool glass eye?
-Useless on the dance floor?”
+Useless on the dance floor?"

-“Well, he *is* a Brit…”
+"Well, he *is* a Brit…"

-“More useless than usual.”
+"More useless than usual."

-“Yeah, that’s him.”
+"Yeah, that’s him."

-“Last I saw of him, he was having more success with that girl than you were.”
+"Last I saw of him, he was having more success with that girl than you were."

-“Oh, that’s okay,” Hunter grinned smugly.
-“I got there first *weeks* ago.
-She’ll wear him right the fuck out.”
+"Oh, that’s okay," Hunter grinned smugly.
+"I got there first *weeks* ago.
+She’ll wear him right the fuck out."

-“My,” she clucked in faux disapproval, “You are *quite* the himbo, aren’t you?”
+"My," she clucked in faux disapproval, "You are *quite* the himbo, aren’t you?"

-“Hey!
+"Hey!
 I’m doin’ a community service!
 I got needs, y’know?
-And apparently so do a buncha lonely folks in this town…”
+And apparently so do a buncha lonely folks in this town…"

-“What can I say?
-Folctha has that reputation, in some circles...say, you happen to be buddies with a *big* man, goes by, uh...Warhorse?”
+"What can I say?
+Folctha has that reputation, in some circles...say, you happen to be buddies with a *big* man, goes by, uh...Warhorse?"

-“You’re kidding!”
-Hunter laughed, “Him too?
-He’s *super* loyal to his wife!”
+"You’re kidding!"
+Hunter laughed, "Him too?
+He’s *super* loyal to his wife!"

-“Oh, this was a few years ago.
-I suppose he got it out of his system…Alas.”
+"Oh, this was a few years ago.
+I suppose he got it out of his system…Alas."
 She trailed her fingernails over his arms and shoulders, asking a question that Hunter knew the answer to.

-“Too bad, huh?”
+"Too bad, huh?"
 He pulled her close and *tight,* and snarled into her ear.
-“What would your husband think if I were to just fuck you stupid on the counter?”
+"What would your husband think if I were to just fuck you stupid on the counter?"

-“He’d probably enjoy that a bit *too* much...so you have to wait ‘til he gets back.”
+"He’d probably enjoy that a bit *too* much...so you have to wait ‘til he gets back."
 She pushed a sharp fingernail into his sternum.
-“That’s the rules.
-Only when he’s here to watch.”
+"That’s the rules.
+Only when he’s here to watch."

-“You are a *wicked* little thing, ain’t you?”
+"You are a *wicked* little thing, ain’t you?"

-*“Fiendish.”* She purred, quite relaxed and clearly enjoying herself.
-“You enjoy an audience anyway.
-So stick around, I promise it’ll be worth it...”
+*"Fiendish."* She purred, quite relaxed and clearly enjoying herself.
+"You enjoy an audience anyway.
+So stick around, I promise it’ll be worth it..."

 Well, he didn’t take much convincing.
 He was just a big dumb boy, really.
 But still…Wilde.
 The entire point of last night was lookin’ out for Wilde.
 As much as Hunter liked gettin’ his dick slicked...

-“Uh...okay, but I really gotta…” he unwrapped himself from her and picked up his phone again.
-“See if my buddy’s okay first, y’know?…”
+"Uh...okay, but I really gotta…" he unwrapped himself from her and picked up his phone again.
+"See if my buddy’s okay first, y’know?…"

-“Aww, that’s sweet.”
+"Aww, that’s sweet."
 She made herself comfortable on the couch.
-“You HEAT types really do look out for each other, don’t you?
-But you’re *usually* more gentlemanly than to just fuck-and-run...”
+"You HEAT types really do look out for each other, don’t you?
+But you’re *usually* more gentlemanly than to just fuck-and-run..."

 ...HEAT types?
 Wait.
 How much did Rebecca get around?
 Well...he understood the teasing, now.
 He’d apparently just gleefully plowed the village bicycle.